GaiaNet-AI/docs/docs/user-guide/apps/cursor.md

 # Cursor

+[Cursor](https://www.cursor.com/) is an AI-powered code editor / IDE.
+Using LLMs to generate and review code, Cursor is an alternative to the very popular GitHub Copilot.
-Cursor is a programming pair assistant, powered by LLMs, for developers.
-It's an alternative to GitHub copilot.
-You can configure a Gaia node as the LLM backend to generate code for you.
+You can use Cursor with your own Gaia node as the LLM backend.
+There are two big reasons for that

+* Your Gaia node could be supplemented by a knowledge base that is specific to your proprietary code repository, porgramming language, and programming styles.
+* Your Gaia node could ensure that your code stays private within your organization.

 ## Prerequisites